GMgoes/final-challenge-compass/README.md

 ## ✔️ Server On

-Now using Postman we can access our endpoints, separating through the three divisions of our project, we have the endpoints of: **Cars**, **Users** and **Reservations**, some routes require authentication of a valid user, they are flagged with a 🔒, let's look at each one of them:
+After typing the command *npm run start*, using Postman or Insomnia we can access our endpoints, separating through the three divisions of our project, we have the endpoints of: **Cars**, **Users** and **Reservations**, some routes require authentication of a valid user, they are flagged with a 🔒, let's look at each one of them:

 - _Obs: Clicking on one of the lines below will direct you to the explanation of the selected route_